 4.4.
 Projects building.

 Infrastructure works had some limitations because of the time stipulated in the action plan; nevertheless, they were completed in the period of extension requested for the project for the months of January and February 2010.
 Some setbacks during implementation were linked to the conditions of access during the rainy season in the second half of 2009.
-Moreover, the construction activities were also limited by the restrictions sometime taken during the months of political crisis, specifically during the days of more frequent curfews.
+Moreover, the construction activities were also limited by the restrictions taken during the months of political crisis, specifically during the days of more frequent curfews.

 4.5.
 Submission of narrative and financial reports to interested stakeholders.